divinemuffin/ionic-babylon-template/Readme.md

 After this I generated an Angular Provider (Service) that will wrap our BabylonJS Engine:
     ionic g service BabylonJS
+Then I decided to delete it right away 😁.
+Nobody wants overcomplicated code, just import dependencies right away into working page.
+    import * as BABYLON from 'babylonjs';

 Besides holding our Engine instance, being in a Service allows for different pages to access the same Engine, e.g. you define different scenes in different pages and use the same Engine Service for all.